gisquick/gisquick-doc/docs/project-publishing.rst

 .. figure:: ./img/project-publishing-1.png

-In the second ``Layers`` subpage is controlled, simply by checkboxes, which map layers will be published.
+In the second ``Layers`` sub-page is controlled, simply by check boxes, which map layers will be published.
 It's also possible to publish layer as hidden (ie. not shown in ``Overlay layers`` tab, see :doc:`user-interface`).
 Top-left checkbox ``Use cached`` controls